Pain is life altering. If you’re in pain, you know. Making pain go away is the trick. And, it can be done.

 Low B12 and spinal cord degeneration

-When stress was reduced and I learned about my low vitamin B12 level, which I went to work raising, my back pain lessened dramatically.
+As stress was reduced and I went to work raising my low vitamin B12 level, my back pain lessened dramatically.

 Rest often relieves pain

 You’ve no doubt noticed that more pain means less sleep.
 So, why not invert that: get more sleep and wake up rid of pain?
 If only it were that easy.
 For one thing, if you’ve run your nervous system hard for years, one or two naps won’t restore your nerves.

 But, it’s worse not to recognize that small improvement is possible.
-So, keep a record, day by day, you’ll be able to see small improvements add up.
-By taking it very easy for a few weeks you can do things pain free for a few minutes you will gain confidence that rest works, you’ll find pain-free time expanding.
+If you keep a record, day by day, you’ll be able to see small improvements add up.
+By taking it very easy for a few weeks you’ll be able to do things pain free for a few minutes.
+As you gain confidence in the fact that rest works, you’ll find pain-free time expanding.

 For example, one day I was in bed all day without doing anything physical.
-All I did was fill in forms to file Chapter 13.
-But at 2:30 p.m. when someone came to collect the papers to file for me, I was bent over and in pain as if I’d been physically working.
+All I did was fill in forms to file Chapter 13 bankruptcy.
+At 2:30 p.m., however, when someone came to collect the papers to file for me, I was bent over and in pain as if I’d been physically working.

-If you keep a record you will get an idea of what your limits are.
+By keeping a record you’ll get an idea of what your limits are.
 Once you know those limits you can make real gains as long as you remain respectful of them.

 When I’m careful and exercise gradually I improve enough to walk around a store.
 When I’m not careful I get worse and have to use the store’s electric scooter.